-“The acquired resistance landscape upon progression with a second-generation ALK TKI is quite diverse and we’re still learning about new bypass mechanisms and second drivers,” Lam, an assistant professor of the Upper Aerodigestive Group at John Hopkins Sydney Kimmel Cancer Center, said during the presentation.
+“The acquired resistance landscape upon progression with a second-generation ALK TKI is quite diverse, and we’re still learning about new bypass mechanisms and second drivers,” said Lam, an assistant professor of oncology and director of the Esophageal Cancer Research Program at Johns Hopkins Medicine Sidney Kimmel Comprehensive Cancer Center, during the presentation.
 “The overall [theory] right now is to stay on the current TKI as long as possible, [implement] local ablative therapy for oligoprogression or dose escalation for alectinib [Alecensa] in central nervous system [CNS]–only progression, and, if available, utilize repeat molecular profiling to help inform our next treatment option.”

-In his talk, Lam went into further described frontline indications for this patient population, as well as strategies that can be utilized to overcome TKI resistance in later lines of therapy.
+In his presentation during the meeting, Lam further described frontline indications for this patient population, as well as strategies that can be utilized to overcome TKI resistance in later lines of therapy.

 Based on findings from ALEX, in November 2017, alectinib was approved by the FDA for the frontline treatment of patients with ALK-mutated NSCLC.3 Although other agents have also been approved for use in the first-line setting, such as brigatinib (Alunbrig), which was approved by the FDA in May 2020 and ceritinib (Zykadia), which was approved in May 2017,4,5 alectinib is the most commonly used option, according to Lam.

-f possible, it’s ideal to keep patients on their current TKI for as long as possible, according to Lam.
-In cases of oligoprogression, local ablative therapy, such as radiation and/or surgery, has been shown to yield an additional 6 months of disease control in a retrospective analysis.
+If possible, it is ideal to keep patients on their current TKI for as long as possible, according to Lam.
+Results of a retrospective analysis indicated that in cases of oligoprogression, local ablative therapy, such as radiation and/or surgery, yields an additional 6 months of disease control.
 Also, for patients on alectinib with CNS-only progression, escalating treatment with alectinib to 900 mg twice daily may be useful.7

-When selecting therapies for the second-line of treatment and beyond, options include starting with the thirdgeneration TKI lorlatinib if it has not been used already.
+When selecting therapies for the second line of treatment and beyond, options include starting with the thirdgeneration TKI lorlatinib if it has not been used already.
 Treatment with a second-generation TKI such as brigatinib could also represent an effective strategy for some patients, according to Lam.
-Other options in the second line of treatment and beyond include targeted agents that bypass resistance pathways, such as MET, EGFR, or BRAF, and chemotherapy-based regimens.
+Other options in the second-line treatment and beyond include targeted agents for genes that bypass resistance pathways, such as MET, EGFR, or BRAF, and chemotherapy-based regimens.

 According to Lam, several factors need to be considered when choosing among these regimens.

-Other acquired resistance is ALK-independent and involve 2nd driver alterations, histologic transformation (such as small cell transformation), or other bypass mechanisms that mediate tumor proliferation despite adequate ALK inhibition.
-Just switching to a more potent ALK TKI likely won’t overcome this resistance.
+Other acquired resistance is ALK independent and involves second driver alterations, histologic transformation (such as small cell transformation), or other bypass mechanisms that mediate tumor proliferation despite adequate ALK inhibition.
+Merely switching to a more potent ALK TKI likely will not overcome this resistance, said Lam.

-Moreover, the use of molecular profiling should be employed to inform decisions in later lines of treatment; this can be done both through standard tumor tissue biopsies, as well as plasma-based assays, although Lam noted that some limitations exist with liquid biopsies.
+Moreover, the use of molecular profiling should be employed to inform decisions in later lines of treatment; this can be done both through standard tumor tissue biopsies and plasma-based assays, although Lam noted that some limitations exist with liquid biopsies.

 Repeat molecular profiling may be able to help inform options following disease progression.
-The National Cancer Institute is supporting a large clinical trial effort, the ALK Master Protocol (NCT03737994), to determine how effective a combination of different biomarker/ ALK inhibitors are in improving clinical outcomes for patients with stage IV ALK-positive NSCLC.
+The National Cancer Institute is supporting a large clinical trial effort, the ALK Master Protocol (NCT03737994), to determine the effectiveness of combinations of different biomarker/ ALK inhibitors in improving clinical outcomes for patients with stage IV ALK-positive NSCLC.

-The ALK Master Protocol is open across the United States and it is enrolling patients with ALK-positive, stage IV NSCLC who have progressed on a second-generation TKI.
-To be eligible for enrollment, patients had to have measurable disease and an ECOG performance status of 0-2.
-Patients were able to receive prior crizotinib, but they could not have received lorlatinib.
+The ALK Master Protocol is open across the United States, enrolling patients with ALK-positive, stage IV NSCLC who have progressed on a second-generation TKI.
+To be eligible for enrollment, patients must have measurable disease and an ECOG performance status of 0 to 2.
+Patients could have received prior crizotinib but not lorlatinib.
 Notably, patients with stable, untreated brain metastases are permitted to enroll.

 Although lorlatinib has demonstrated benefit in patients with ALK resistance mutations, the agent has been shown to elicit less efficacy in patients without an ALK mutation.
-Following treatment with a second-generation TKI, patients with no mutations had an overall response rate (ORR) of 27% (95% CI, 18%-38%) with the agent compared with an ORR of 69% (95% CI, 49%-85%) in patients with at least 1 mutation.
-Additionally, the median PFS achieved with lorlatinib is essentially cut in half in patients without ALK mutations, going from 11.0 months to 5.4 months (HR, 0.47).8
+Following treatment with a second-generation TKI, patients with no mutations had an ORR of 27% (95% CI, 18%-38%) with the agent compared with 69% (95% CI, 49%-85%) in patients with at least 1 mutation.
+Additionally, the median PFS achieved with lorlatinib was essentially halved in patients without ALK mutations, going from 11.0 months to 5.4 months (HR, 0.47).8

 Available data also support the use of brigatinib following treatment with a second-generation TKI.
-Preliminary results from the phase 2 ATOMIC study (NCT02706626) showed that brigatinib elicited an ORR of 40% and a median PFS of 7.0 months in patients who were primarily previously treated with alectinib; the median overall survival (OS) had not yet been reached.9 Moreover, data from the BRIGALK expanded access study (NCT02784158), which primarily enrolled patients who were previously treated with ceritinib, brigatinib elicited an ORR of 50%, a median PFS of 6.6 months, and a median OS of 17.2 months.10
+Preliminary results from the phase 2 ATOMIC study (NCT02706626) showed that brigatinib elicited an ORR of 40% and a median PFS of 7 months in patients who were primarily previously treated with alectinib; the median OS had not yet been reached.9 Moreover, according to data from the BRIGALK expanded access study (NCT02784158), which primarily enrolled patients who were previously treated with ceritinib, brigatinib elicited an ORR of 50%, a median PFS of 6.6 months, and a median OS of 17.2 months.10

-Lastly, when examining chemotherapy-based options in this patient population, platinum-based chemotherapy and pemetrexed are the most commonly used therapies, noted Lam.
+Lastly, platinum-based chemotherapy and pemetrexed are the most commonly used chemotherapies in this patient population, noted Lam.
 Patients with ALK-positive disease are known to demonstrate increased sensitivity to pemetrexed.

-Dr. Lam cautions that EGFR patients may be largely driving the clinical benefit seen there though, as ALK patients were only a small percentage of that combined subgroup.
+However, Lam cautions that patients with EGFR mutations may be largely driving the clinical benefit seen there, as patients with ALK mutations were only a small percentage of that combined subgroup.